ioam/topographica/doc/Downloads/index.rst

 will it be affected by any subsequent changes to the system.
 Note that if you decide not to keep Topographica, you can uninstall by deleting the ~/topo-env directory.

-TODO: what about C compiler on linux? apt-get install build-essential on ubuntu?

 Having followed the quick start guide, you can skip ahead to `Running Topographica`_.
-The remaining sections below explain the general cross-platform installation procedure, but if you have problems on any particular platform, you might consider using e.g. a 64-bit Ubuntu 14.04 virtual machine (using `VirtualBox`_, for instance) to try out Topographica so that you can use the simple recipe above.
+The remaining sections below explain the general cross-platform installation procedure, but if you have problems on any particular platform, you might consider using e.g. a 64-bit Ubuntu 14.04 virtual machine (via `VirtualBox`_, for instance) to try out Topographica so that you can use the simple recipe above.
 Similar approaches should work on other platforms, but we don't currently have a list of the precise steps in each case.
 User-contributed recipes are welcome: please submit a `github issue`_.